rkajitani/MetaPlatanus/README.md

 -x PAIR1 [PAIR2 ...]               : barcoded_pair_files (10x Genomics) (reads in 1 file, interleaved, fasta or fastq)
 -X FWD1 REV1 [FWD2 REV2 ...]       : barcoded_pair_files (10x Genomics) (reads in 2 files, fasta or fastq)
 -t INT                             : number of threads (<= 1; default, 1)
--m INT                             : memory limit for making kmer distribution (unit, GB; default, 0.75 * available_memory)) -o STR                             : prefix of output files (default "out") -tmp DIR                           : directory for temporary files (default, ".")
+-m INT                             : memory limit for making kmer distribution (unit, GB; default, 64) -o STR                             : prefix of output files (default "out") -tmp DIR                           : directory for temporary files (default, ".")
 -sub_bin DIR                       : directory for sub-executables, such as mata_plantaus and minimap2 (default, directory-of-this-script/sub_bin)
--min_cov_contig INT                : k-mer coverage cutoff for contig-assembly of MetaPlatanus (default, 2) -min_map_idt_binning FLOAT         : minimum identity (%) in read mapping for binning (default, 97) -no_binning                        : do not perfom binning (default, off) -no_re_scaffold                    : do not perfom re-scaffolding (default, off) -no_tgsgapcloser                   : do not use TGS-GapCloser and NextPolish (default, off)
+-min_cov_contig INT                : k-mer coverage cutoff for contig-assembly of MetaPlatanus (default, 4 with MEGAHIT, 2 otherwise)
+-min_map_idt_binning FLOAT         : minimum identity (%) in read mapping for binning (default, 97)
+-no_megahit                        : do not perfom MEGAHIT (default, off) -no_binning                        : do not perfom binning (default, off) -no_re_scaffold                    : do not perfom re-scaffolding (default, off) -no_tgsgapcloser                   : do not use TGS-GapCloser and NextPolish (default, off)